 While it’s possible to increase the shutter speed, at a certain point you have to make a choice: either increase ISO sensitivity or get an under-exposed shot.
 That’s because the more you increase shutter speed, the less light reaches the sensor, resulting in a darker image.
 To compensate, you’ll have to increase the ISO, which creates digital noise (graininess).
 To avoid this problem, you can shift to a lower shutter speed while still producing sharp images, but only if you use a tripod.
 The tripod will stabilize your camera and let you capture images at a shutter speed of 1/4s up to several dozens of seconds without generating motion blur.
 In this case, you should switch off the stabilizer on your camera.
 Some dedicated product photography studios provide a uniform, modular lighting environment.
 This sort of environment, which has a light intensity similar to daylight, allows you to use optimal camera settings to photograph challenging items (e.g. with reflective or transparent surfaces).

-The lighting environment in a photo studio also helps you avoid blurring.
+The lighting environment in a photo studio dedicated to shoot product still photographs also helps you avoid blurring.